chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - [Alex] A PureScript user sees that major language releases bring higher-than-normal newcomers to the language.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - Some people who give up on a language are simply waiting for its documentation to improve, so that they can have an easier learning process in the future.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]
+- Learner wrote working programs based on a few libraries and patterns/examples by the looks of it before learner really understood things.
+[Why_is_Elm_More_Popular_Than_PureScript]

+### From Nothing

 - Potential learning audience: those who have no experience in web development whatsoever [Why_is_Elm_More_Popular_Than_PureScript]

+### From JavaScript

 - One person believes that more people would try PureScript if it had more documentation targeting the JS/web audience.
 [Why_is_Elm_More_Popular_Than_PureScript]
+- This resource (i.e. [A Mostly-Adequate Guide to FP (in JavaScript)](https://github.com/MostlyAdequate/mostly-adequate-guide)) might provide a better learning path for JS-background people before they see it written using a better syntax via PS.
+[Why_use_Purescript]

 ### From Elm